Orwell Astronomical Society (Ipswich)

 Following a recommendation in the trustees report [1989a], Alan Smith labelled the controls on the Tomline Refractor [1989b, 1989c, 1989d, 1990a].

-By the end of the year, the two periscopes associated with the Tomline Refractor had been collimated.
+By the end of the year, the two periscopes associated with the Tomline Refractor had been collimated and refitted.
 No further work was undertaken on the periscopes for two-and-a-half decades.
 The committee noted that to make the declination setting circle fully usable, lights were required to illuminate it [1989g].

 1990